schwelmz/projektarbeit/README.md

 # Projektarbeit: muscle models
-# error control in the 1D diffusion term
+error control in the 1D diffusion term
-Moritz Schweller